fengsp/plan/docs/job_definition.rst

     weekday, weekend (case insensitive)
     [1].year

-There might be some cron time that you can not get with Plan which comes with limited supporting syntax.
+There might be some cron time intervals that you cannot describe with Plan because of the limited supported syntax.
 No worries, every takes raw cron syntax time definition, and in this case, your at value will be ignored.
 For example, I can do something like this::